CDC-DNPAO/CDCAnthro/README.md

 ### Details
 Expects 'sex' to be a variable in the dataset.
 Can be coded as either 'boys/girls' or 'male/female' or '1/2'.
 Character values can be upper or lower case; only the first character is considered.

 Age in months should be given as accurately as possible because the function linearly interpolates between ages.
-If completed number of months is known (e.g., NHANES), add 0.5.
+If the completed number of months is known (e.g., NHANES), add 0.5.
 If age is in days, divide by 30.4375 so that a child who is 3672 days old would have an age in months of 120.641.

 Weight is in kg, and ht is in cm.
 BMI is kg/m^2.

 For additional information on age, see information on agemos at https://www.cdc.gov/nccdphp/dnpao/growthcharts/resources/sas.htm

-If all=TRUE, all variables in Wei et al. paper will be output.
+If all=TRUE, all variables in Freedman et al. paper will be output.
 Will also output the L, M, and S values for each child and the value of sigma for the half-normal distribution.
 Default is FALSE

 ### Return Value

 Returns a data.table containing the original data and various weight, height, and BMI metrics.
-Can convert this to a dataframe with 'setDF(output_data)'.
+Can convert this to a data frame with 'setDF(output_data)'.

 #### Variables in output: